 Tanzania is one of the unique destinations on the African continent that has yet to be discovered by many.
-It is a land of many wonders harboring an un-paralleled diversity of fauna and flora.
-Kilimanjaro, the highest permanently snow-capped free standing mountain in Africa, the exotic Islands of Zanzibar, the finest game sanctuaries of Serengeti, Tarangire, Lake Manyara, Ngorongoro Crater, Ruaha, Selous and the Marine Park of Mafia Island are only but a few of the living examples.
+It is a land of many wonders harbouring an unparalleled diversity of fauna and flora.
+Kilimanjaro, the highest permanently snow-capped free-standing mountain in Africa, the exotic Islands of Zanzibar, the finest game sanctuaries of Serengeti, Tarangire, Lake Manyara, Ngorongoro Crater, Ruaha, Selous and the Marine Park of Mafia Island are only but a few of the living examples.

-Tanzanian National parks exist for the primary role of conservation of the great wealth for present and future generation.
+Tanzanian National parks exist for the primary role of conservation of the great wealth for present and future generations.
 These National Parks include the:

 1. Arusha National Park